KillianBrnt/first_web_page/README.md

 --------------------------------------
 ### exercice 2 : main page

 Let's now talk about the main part of this project.
-Your goal here will be to implement a rating systeme about restaurant as you can see on google map.
+Your goal here will be to implement a rating systeme$ about restaurant as you can see on google map.

 --------------------------------------
 #### exervice 2.1

-First you might want to implement a restaurant list in your database, go to the schema.sql file and take exemple of wath is already inside to create a new table.
+First you might want to implement a restaurant list in your database, go to the schema.sql file and take example of wath is already inside to create a new table.
 You can add default restaurant by adding query in the file.

 --------------------------------------
 #### exervice 2.2